Gravitational back-reaction is magical: Main results

 where $\lfloor\cdot\rfloor$ is the floor function, $S_{max}(A):=\log \rank{\psi_A}$, $S_{\infty}(A)=\lambda_{\text{max}}(\psi_A)$.
 For this, we assume the total Hilbert space is a tensor product of qubits (or qudits) with uniform local dimension $d$.

-Second, by using the non-local magic measured by relative entropy $M^{(NL)}_{RS}$, one can find another relationship between magic in a quantum state $\psi$ and its entanglement:
+Second, by using the nonlocal magic measured by relative entropy $M^{(NL)}_{RS}$, one can find another relationship between magic in a quantum state $\psi$ and its entanglement:

 where $\lceil\cdot\rceil$ is the ceiling function.
-The lower and upper bounds in the above equation are essentially tight for weakly-entangled states. \cref{eq:relstab0} has also the advantage of allowing one to find good estimates for $M^{(NL)}_{RS}(\psi_{AB})$ in terms of the Schmidt coefficients of $\psi_{AB}$ (see \cref{estimate_prop}).
-This is important because non-local magic is otherwise very difficult to calculate.
-Moreover, the relative entropy of magic allows us to define the smoothed (non-local) magic as
+The lower and upper bounds in the above equation are essentially tight for weakly entangled states. \cref{eq:relstab0} has also the advantage of allowing one to find good estimates for $M^{(NL)}_{RS}(\psi_{AB})$ in terms of the Schmidt coefficients of $\psi_{AB}$ (see \cref{estimate_prop}).
+This is important because nonlocal magic is otherwise very difficult to calculate.
+Moreover, the relative entropy of magic allows us to define the smoothed (nonlocal) magic { for systems in the continuum, such as a quantum field theory, }as

 For a pure state therefore, we obtain the bounds